justinlocsei/himation/README.md

   },
-  "facebookAppId": null,     // The Facebook app ID for the site "googleAnalyticsId": null, // The Google Analytics ID to use for tracking "server": {
+  "facebookAppId": null,     // The Facebook app ID for the site "googleAnalyticsId": null, // The Google Analytics ID to use for tracking "sendgridApiKey": null,    // The SendGrid API key to use "server": {
     "debugLogging": false // Setting this to true will log all requests made to the app server },